 What is the 4th Kingdom And Why Should I Join?

-RPG = "Role Playing Game."
-In somewhat of a social experiment, 4thKingdom has taken some community aspects to a degree not yet explored by message board communities.
-What that means is, we have a site-wide currency system and items that can be bought and sold.
+In somewhat of a social experiment, we have added a site-wide currency system and items that can be bought and sold.
 There is a status system with leveling up.
 We'd like to see how far this system can be developed, and in fact ideas are in the works to set up a democratically-elected government.
-Many people find the RPG elements to be a fun addition to the site, but by all means nobody is forced to participate in them.
+Many people find these elements to be a fun addition to the site, but by all means nobody is forced to participate in them.

 Sample 4thKingdom Posts -- A Sneak Peek at What's Inside